davidcmoulton/k-touch/readme.md

 Then your worries are over: here is some ***touch-enabled Konami code action!***

 ## What it does
-konami-touch provides touch-screen-actuated Konami code driven functionality, ***and*** additionally throws in the traditional keyboard-entered Konami code mechanism for extra fun.
+k-touch provides touch-screen-actuated Konami code driven functionality, ***and*** additionally throws in the traditional keyboard-entered Konami code mechanism for extra fun.

 This implentation plays audio using html5 audio.